 - German Shepherd Despite being bred for herding and guarding sheep, this breed is now the universal working dog.
 They work as K9 police, soldiers, rescue dogs, guide dogs, guard dogs and more.

 - Labrador Retrievers Originally bred for waterfowling and hunting, they are the go-to breed for guide dogs, search & rescue dogs, bomb dogs, and therapy dogs.
 They still love swimming though!

 - Jack Russell Terriers These tenacious pups were bred to track and hunt quarry.
 But like many smaller working breeds, they are overlooked for modern day work.
 Now you’ll mostly find them in entertainment & acting, and if they’re lucky, competing in canine dog sports like flyball and agility.

 If you have a working breed, then you know they are smart, have a ton of stamina and need lots of exercise, training, and stimulation to keep them happy (and from destroying your home).

 Keep your working dog happy

 So you have a work-driven breed, and no activities to help them channel their energy?
 Fitdog is here to help!
 We know dogs are smart, capable, and worthy of activities that make them feel fulfilled.
-Fitdog’s recreational Sports Classes keep your dog engaged and active the way they were designed to be.
+Fitdog’s recreational Group Classes keep your dog engaged and active the way they were designed to be.

 If you have a working dog, find out how Fitdog can help you create a customized schedule of activities within your budget.